dcolli23/ingreedyents/README.md

 CMake will automatically pull the `googletest` framework for you.
 Alternatively, you can run:

 ```
-./run_tests.sh
+./rebuild_everything.sh
 ```

 In the root of the repository.

-If you would like to build ingreedyents without running tests, type the following in a terminal while in the root directory of the repository:
+If you would like to just rebuild ingreedyents, type the following in a terminal while in the root directory of the repository:

 ```
-rm -rf build
-mkdir build && cd build
+cd build
-cmake -DBUILD_TESTS=OFF ..
+cmake ..
 make
 ```

 Alternatively, you can run:

 ```
-./build_app_no_tests.sh
+./rebuild_app_only.sh
 ```

 ## Dependencies